nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![NewTagActivityDiagram](images/NewTagActivityDiagram.png)

-The tags function ties together with the Start function of the application, as users can choose to start a quiz containing flashcards that have the same tag only.
+The tags function ties together with the Start, Learn and Quiz function of the application, as users can choose to start a quiz, enter Start Mode or enter Learn Mode with a filtered set of flashcards.

 ### [Implemented] Deleting Tags from Flashcards

-This mechanism works with the above flashcard tagging feature to allow users to customise tags for their flashcards while in the _Learn Mode_ of the Weeblingo application.
+This mechanism works with the above flashcard tagging feature to allow users to customise tags for their flashcards while in the Learn Mode of the Weeblingo application.

 The following sequence diagram summarises how the DeleteTagCommand works:
 ![QuizSequenceDiagram](images/DeleteTagSequenceDiagram.png)